antony-jr/QAppImageUpdate/docs/ClassAppImageDeltaRevisioner.md

 The *QJsonObject* will follow the folloing format with respect to json ,

     {
-        "AbsolutePath" : Absolute path of the new version of the AppImage , "Sha1Hash"     : Sha1 hash of the new version of the AppImage }
+        "AbsolutePath" : "Absolute path of the new version of the AppImage" , "Sha1Hash"     : "Sha1 hash of the new version of the AppImage" }

 > Note: If the absolute path of the new version of the AppImage is same as the old version then